They’re short, they’re fluffy, and this is known for being companions that no owner should go without.

 The Swedish Cattle Dog (Swedish Vallhund) is a playful, loving, and energetic dog.
 Even better, they know how to get you through any difficult times you’re facing and how to make you laugh.

 Swedish Vallhunds will make games to have fun with their owners, but it’s better that you stimulate their mental awareness formally through dog sports, training and activities like therapy visits and hiking.

-While he seems like an ideal dog, due to his their happy personality, athleticism, and medium size, the Swedish Cattle Dog is not a good breed for every owner.
+While he seems like an ideal dog, due to his happy personality, athleticism, and medium-size, the Swedish Cattle Dog is not a good breed for every owner.

 The dog barks frequently – at the mailman, the rat under the floor, and the dog that lives next door -and their energy level makes them a bad choice for a lazy or low activity owner.